ilyasergey/geometry-testing/README.md

-It also provides, as a part of the development, the source of the framework for generation of random polygons with specific "features" and QuickCheck-style testing of geometric procedure.
-Check the test files and the section **Generating random polygons** below for more examples.
+It also provides, as a part of the development, the source of the framework for generation of random polygons with specific "features" and QuickCheck-style testing of geometric procedures.
+For more examples, check the test files (for instance, `src/test/scala/ucl/scenario/geometry/VisibilityCheckerTests.scala`) and the section **Generating random polygons** below.

 The overall experience of organising the competition and using the testing framework is described in the ICFP'16 experience report